sophiemichaud/imageRepo/README.md

 # Specifications
 I wanted to use this project as an opportunity to teach myself something new so I chose to create this project as a Rails web application.

-I used a Postgresql database, Microsoft Azure for storage, and I hosted the application on Heroku.
+- Database: Postgresql
+- Storage: Microsoft Azure
+- Hosting: Heroku
+- Styling: Bootstrap